-Possible California abduction caught on video as woman screams for help before van door slams shut
+California deputies say woman 'safe' after possible kidnapping caught on alarming video

-Los Angeles County Sheriff’s Department shared the video Monday, asking for the public’s help tracking down the vehicle
+In an update, Los Angeles County Sheriff’s Department said the vehicle had been located and everyone was safe

-California investigators are looking to track down a white van after video emerged that appeared to show a woman’s possible roadside abduction or a domestic incident in Santa Clarita Valley, north of Los Angeles, on Thursday.
+California investigators were looking to track down a white van after video emerged that appeared to show a woman’s possible roadside abduction or a domestic incident in Santa Clarita Valley, north of Los Angeles, on Thursday.

 The Los Angeles County Sheriff’s Department shared the video Monday, asking for the public’s help tracking down the vehicle and its occupants.
+On Wednesday evening, a department spokesperson said the van had been located and that "all the occupants are safe."

+"The woman is safe, however the incident is still under investigation," the department tweeted separately.
+"THANK YOU to the public and the media for sharing this video and helping."

 The 1 minute, 47-second video begins with the van on the side of Calgrove Boulevard near Interstate 5.
 A woman can be heard shouting for help and struggling with an unidentified person below.